-When employing a freelance editor, you should be looking closely at their testimonials.
-All good freelance editors will have several satisfied customers.
+When employing an editor, you should be looking closely at their testimonials.
+All good editors will have several satisfied customers.
 They will also be happy to either put you in touch with those customers or, at the very least, direct you to testimonials.

 As an example, at BubbleCow, we have collected all of our testimonials into one place.
 This means that we have close to 100 happy customers happy to provide feedback on their experiences with our company.
 We have nothing to hide.
-We will also direct potential new writers towards writers of similar genres, whose books we have worked on in the past.
-I say this not to boast, but to show how a reputable editor should act.
+We will also direct potential new writers toward writers of similar genres whose books we have worked on in the past.
+I say this not to boast but to show how a reputable editor should act.

-If you are interested in employing a freelance editor, ask them for a list of testimonials.
+If you are interested in employing an editor, ask them for a list of testimonials.
 Also, ask them for a list of past customers whose book is of a similar genre to your writing.
-The editor may not be able to provide a complete list, due to privacy issues, but they will almost certainly provide something of note.
-Reputable freelance editors will keep a record of happy customers just for this type of inquiry.
+The editor may not be able to provide a complete list due to privacy issues, but they will almost certainly provide something of note.
+Reputable editors will keep a record of happy customers just for this type of inquiry.

-If you are working with a freelance editor, who either refuses to give testimonials or is very reluctant to allow you to see past customers, then this should be a red flag.
+If you are working with an editor, who either refuses to give testimonials or is very reluctant to allow you to see past customers, then this should be a red flag.

-If a freelance editor cannot provide evidence of their previous work, there must be a reason.
+If an editor cannot provide evidence of their previous work, there must be a reason.

 It is time-consuming for editors to provide this type of sample, but it is merely part of the sales process.
 A good editor will be more than happy to show off their work.
 If an editor refuses, they almost certainly have something to hide or do not have the time or inclination to provide a free sample edit.
 Whatever the reason, this editor is probably not ideal for you and your book.